telerik/reporting-docs/report-items/picturebox.md

 Alternatively, you can assign a string value to the `Value` property.
 This string value can be any of the following:

-* An [item binding expression]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/using-expressions/overview%})&mdash;When binding to a data field with an expression, the Value property will accept both `binary` and `string` data fields.
+* An [item binding expression]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/using-expressions/overview%})&mdash; When binding to a data field with an expression, the Value property will accept both `binary` and `string` data fields.
-* A [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)&mdash;The `Value` property supports both absolute and relative URIs.
+* A [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)&mdash; The `Value` property supports both absolute and relative URIs.
-* A string representing a Base64-encoded image or a valid SVG markup&mdash;For optimization, the engine initially checks the length of the string value.
+* A string representing a Base64-encoded image or a valid SVG markup&mdash; For optimization, the engine initially checks the length of the string value.

-	If it is less than 80 characters, the value is considered to be an URI.
+	If it is less than 80 characters, the value is considered to be a URI.
 Otherwise, the string is tested whether it is SVG markup (if its first 256 characters contain `<svg`) or a Base64-encoded string.

-	If the string is neither a valid SVG, nor a Base64-encoded string, the engine will still accept the string as a URI and will try to instantiate an image from it.
+	If the string is neither a valid SVG nor a Base64-encoded string, the engine will still accept the string as a URI and will try to instantiate an image from it.

 To sum it up, the data source column of the PictureBox can store the image object, its Base64 string representation, an SVG markup, or a relative or absolute URI pointing to the image: